 Which brings us to this movie, the 6th one in the series and unsurprisingly not the last.
 It sees Bach return to his roots as the only on-screen character and has him battling nine demons in the house.
 Yes, Bad Ben: The Way In actually has a go at varying the plot up.
 It’s not much and plays out in exactly the same fashion as most of the previous movies but it is something.

 Does it make it a worthwhile watch?
 Absolutely not.
 It’s a horrible movie in a series that has massively overstayed its welcome.
+You’d be better off spending some time on vulkan vegas 25 euro.

 The plot surrounds Bach’s Tom Riley going back into the house on Steelmanville Road, this time to effectively exorcise it of its demons.
 He is now a paranormal investigator and has been hired to do so thanks to his prior involvement.